 Interpol is an entirely voluntary organization and not under the jurisdiction of any one country or other international organization.
 Nearly 200 member countries participate.
 A Secretary General, who serves a five-year term, is appointed by Interpol's General Assembly.
 The Secretary General is responsible for the day-to-day operations.
 Delegates from each member country attend a yearly General Assembly.
 They also elect the Executive Committee, a 13-member group that oversees Interpol's administration.
 Interpol's main office is in Lyon, France, and it has six regional offices.
 These regional offices cover the globe; there's one in Argentina, El Salvador, Cote d'Ivoire, Kenya and Zimbabwe.
 A seventh Interpol location in New York is a liaison office with the United Nations.

 Answered by John Sculley

-Answered by Discovery Channel
+Answered by Science Channel